 - NRA must use the website address, password and username given in the e-mail to enter the site.
 If this is the first time going to the website, they will be asked to change the password.

-- Select “Data Entry” and complete the questions in as much detail as possible.
+- Log in and complete the questions in as much detail as possible.
 There are help buttons to assist the NRA if they have any questions.
 They can save with errors if necessary, but must answer all of the required fields, including the visa information.
-At least one visit must be entered.
-If the NRA has not previously been to the U.S., they would only enter the program at WM.
-If they are entering information before they arrive at WM, they may use estimated arrival and departure dates.
-If a change occurs it can be updated after they arrive.
+Step-by-step instructions are available here.

 - Payroll Office will review the data and either approve it or send an e-mail requesting additional information.